 The Volkswagen Jetta sedan was redesigned during the 2005 model year.
 The new design entered production in December 2004, and the earlier design, which is classified as a small car, was produced through October 2004.
 Note: information about when a specific vehicle was manufactured is on the certification label typically affixed to the car on or near the driver door.

-The side impact crash test ratings also apply to the hatchback version of the Jetta, called the Volkswagen Rabbit for the 2006-09 model years and its restyled successor, the Volkswagen Golf and its sporty variant, the Volkswagen GTI, beginning with the 2010 model year.
+The frontal offset crash test ratings also apply to the hatchback version of the Jetta, called the Volkswagen Rabbit for the 2006-09 model years and its restyled successor, the Volkswagen Golf and its sporty variant, the Volkswagen GTI, beginning with the 2010 model year.
 The Rabbit, Golf, and GTI are classified as small cars due their shorter overall lengths and lower weights.
 The ratings also apply to the station wagon version of the Jetta, called the Jetta SportWagen, beginning with 2009 models.

 Beginning with the 2011 model year, these ratings do NOT apply to the Volkswagen Jetta sedan, which was redesigned again.
 However, the ratings still apply to the Jetta Sportwagen, which remains essentially the same as 2009-10 models, and the Golf and GTI.

 Restraints/dummy kinematics — Dummy movement was well controlled.
 During rebound, the dummy's head hit the roof rail.

 Injury measures — Measures taken from the head, neck, and chest indicate low risk of injuries to these body regions in a crash of this severity.
 Forces on the right tibia indicate that lower leg injuries would be possible.
 Head acceleration from the roof rail hit was low.

 - Action shot taken during the frontal offset crash test.

 - The dummy's position in relation to the steering wheel and instrument panel after the crash test indicates that the driver's survival space was maintained well.